RIPAGlobal/doggo/README.md

 ## Example output

-Regenerate this with `bundle exec rspec --order defined`:
+Regenerate this with `FOR_EXAMPLE=yes bundle exec rspec --order defined`:

 ```
 [   10] Doggo examples